catid/snowshoe/README.md

-And indeed building OpenSSL 1.0.1e with `make tests`, after configuring for 64-bit builds and enabling the timing tests macros in `crypto/ec/ectest.c` show that it takes roughly 4 milliseconds to perform a point multiplication, which is about 100x (!) slower in reality.
+And indeed building OpenSSL 1.0.1e with `make tests`, after configuring for 64-bit builds and enabling the timing tests macros in `crypto/ec/ectest.c` show that it takes roughly 100 usec to generate a key (4x slower) and that it takes roughly 400 usec for EC-DH (8x slower).

 ## Details